aduermael/ulule-tools/README.md

 ```
 `--rm` is just an optional flag to remove the container when you exit

+### Ulule CLI

+A command line interface to list your projects, select one, then list supporters and orders.

 Build the CLI and run it:

 ```shell